ninanikitina/BioLab/README.md

 # DESCRIPTION

-This project is solving the problem of detection nuclei and actin on a specific location within cells.
+This project is solving the problem of detection stress fibers (parallel actin filaments) located above and below nuclei within a single cell using confocal microscop image of this cell.
+There are two part of the project:
+1) Test part - detection nucleous volume in the picture with multiple nucleous.
+UNet and Alexnet models were used to detect real (not reflected) ncleous image on each layer.
+The result were compared with result produced by
+2) Main part

 UNet model was trained from scratch with 300 images of 30 nuclei on different slices with data augmentation.

 # CREDITS